Our August issue is out now!

 Podcasts from Spectator writers

-Jacob Heilbrunn is the editor of the National Interest and the author of They Knew They Were Right: The Rise of the Neocons.
-He is a contributing editor of The Spectator.
+Jacob Heilbrunn is the editor of the National Interest and a Spectator contributing editor.
+He is also the author of They Knew They Were Right: The Rise of the Neocons.

 By Jacob Heilbrunn

 On the fiftieth anniversary of his death, it’s well worth revisiting his remarkable career

 His rivals wait in the wings as the evidence against him mounts

 Remembering Rafael Schächter, a conductor imprisoned in a Nazi concentration camp

 Fifty years on, the hero of Watergate has become little more than a stenographer